l4b4r4b4b4/Home.Assistant/Readme.md

 # Application

-The Application comprises of a number of two part:
+The Application comprises of two parts and empowers the operator to become a combined heat and power supplier / aggregator:

 The Home Owner Manangement System (HOMS) onsite and a aggregator / customer plattform in the cloud.